chrismattmann/etllib/README.md

 Installation
 ====
-ETLlib can be installed with or without Tika support.
-Please check the relevant section below for more details.

-libmagic library will need to be availabile.
+The libmagic library is required to use ETLLib.
 To test this is the check for the presence of the file command and/or the libmagic man page.

 ```
 $ man libmagic